profjoeweaver/APS_2020/README.md

 - Data interpretation / inference, and
 - Primary literature component identification.

 These research-related skills assessed as composite scales (mean) of correctly answer questions on the test.
+Example items can be found in Figures 2 through 5.

 The longitudinal (with submission of each project stage) assessments were of self-perceptions of one’s: